-- Necessary IT skills to submit assignments and work online - Presentation courses - Resume preparation and Interview short courses - Revision days are provided throughout the duration of the course. - Face to face Trainer assistance available on request for additional tutoring/mentoring. - Have access to a Student Support officer and Course Co-ordinator on Campus.
+- Necessary IT skills to submit assignments and work online - Free courses in presentation and public speaking run by the AHSI trainers on a quarterly basis. - Twice a year, a Referencing course is run by AHSI to teach students how to reference correctly. - Resume preparation and Interview short courses - Revision days are provided throughout the duration of the course. - Face to face Trainer assistance available on request for additional tutoring/mentoring. - Have access to a Student Support officer, Student Counsellor and Course Co-ordinator on Campus.